 (a) The terms ‘data subject’, ‘personal data’, ‘process’, and ‘supervisory authority’ have the meanings given to them in the GDPR.

-(b) With effect from 25 May 2018, if a party is provided with, or has access to personal data in connection with the Services, it must comply with the GDPR and any other applicable law in respect of that personal data.
+(b) If a party is provided with, or has access to personal data in connection with the Services, it must comply with the GDPR and any other applicable law in respect of that personal data.

 (c) The subject matter of the processing by us shall be the performance of this Customer Contract.
 The nature and purpose of the processing shall be the provision of the Services.
 The duration of the processing shall be the duration of this Customer Contract.

 (i) only process personal data on your behalf in accordance with, your instructions and for the purposes set out in this Customer Contract;

 (ii) implement appropriate technical and organisational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.

 (iii) ensure that any of our personnel engaged in the processing are subject to a duty of confidentiality.

 (iv) co-operate with you if you are required to deal or comply with any assessment, enquiry, notice or investigation by the Information Commissioner, to assist you in complying with such assessment, enquiry, notice or investigation.

 (v) notify you if we receive a request from a data subject for access to personal data, and shall provide you with reasonable co-operation and assistance in relation to any such request.

 (vi) inform you without undue delay if at any time any personal data is or is suspected to be, lost, corrupted, used or disclosed to a third party except in accordance with this Customer Contract and provide reasonable assistance to you in relation to your obligation to notify data subjects or a supervisory authority.